Frenum piercing

-A frenum piercing is a type of body piercing located on the underside of the shaft of the penis.
+A frenum piercing or frenulum piercing is a piercing of the penis shaft's underside.
 A series of parallel frenum piercings is known as a frenum ladder.
-A frenum ladder may be extended to include lorum piercings, hafada piercings and guiche piercings.
+A frenum ladder may extend to include lorum, hafada, and guiche piercings.

 Placement

 It is almost always pierced through the frenum that connects the head of the penis to the shaft.
+The frenulum is partially or entirely cut away in most forms of circumcision.

 Healing

 Frenum piercings generally require from two to five weeks to heal fully.
 Depending on the placement it may be a surface piercing, but due to both the vascular, fast healing nature of the penis, and loose nature of the skin in that area, frenum piercings rarely reject if pierced properly, although they may migrate.

 Those wishing to stretch this piercing to accommodate larger gauge jewelry should wait until at least two weeks after the initial piercing has fully healed.
 It is common for a frenum piercing to start to close soon after the jewelry has been removed.
 A fairly recent piercing may start to close in less than an hour.
-Temporary removal and replacement (for example, to accommodate a partner who finds it uncomfortable) may mean reinserting with a smaller gauge and then restretching to get back to the original, larger gauge.
+Temporary removal and replacement (for example, to accommodate a partner who finds it uncomfortable) may mean reinserting with a smaller gauge and then re-stretching to get back to the original, larger gauge.
 This tendency for the piercing to close up will diminish over time.